This easy apple cake recipe is the perfect fall treat! Moist, tender, and warmly spiced, it's a wonderful dessert, breakfast, or afternoon snack.

 Apple Cake Recipe Tips

 - Spread the apples evenly in the pan.
-To make sure that you get plenty of apples in every slice of this cake, use a spatula to evenly spread the apples in the pan after you pour in the batter.
+To make sure that you get plenty of apples in every slice of this cake, use a spatula to evenly spread the chunks of apple in the pan after you pour in the batter.
 Yossy writes that they should be “well dispersed and go all the way to the edges of the pan.”

 - Tap the pan on the counter before you put it in the oven.
 This will help the apples settle in the pan, releasing any air bubbles that are trapped in the batter.